phink

 docker build -t phink .

-For detailed Docker instructions, refer to README.Docker.md.
+For detailed Phink Docker installation instructions, refer to README.Docker.md.

-Basic Workflow
+Basic workflow

-1. Instrument the Contract
+1. Instrument the contract

-• Use Phink to instrument your ink! smart contract for fuzzing.
+• Use Phink to instrument your ink! smart contract for fuzzing

-2. Configure Fuzzing Parameters
+2. Configure fuzzing parameters

-• Edit the phink.toml file to set paths, deployment settings, and fuzzing options according to your project needs.
+• Edit the phink.toml file to set paths, deployment settings, and fuzzing options according to your project needs

-3. Run Fuzzing
+3. Run your fuzzing campaign

-• Execute fuzzing with your configured settings to identify vulnerabilities early in the development cycle.
+• Execute fuzzing with your configured settings to identify vulnerabilities early in the development cycle

 ### Phink Configuration